YunoHost-Apps/discourse_ynh/README.md

 ## Configuration

-Use the admin panel of your discourse to configure this app.
+Use the admin panel of your Discourse to configure this app.

 ### Configuring "Reply-By-Email"